Home / Physics / Thermal Energy

 How is Thermal Energy Produced

 Temperature measures the average kinetic energy of the molecules.
 When the temperature rises, the molecules become agitated and collide faster, resulting in thermal energy.
-The hotter the substance, the faster the molecules travel, and higher is the thermal energy.
+The hotter the substance, the faster the molecules travel and the higher the thermal energy.
 On the other hand, the molecules slow down and lower the thermal energy when the temperature is reduced.

 What is the Difference Between Thermal Energy and Heat